diplabs/Theory/README.md

-# Papers
+# Theory
-A broad list of scientific papers regarding Artificial intelligence
+A broad list of statistical and mathematical theory regarding Artificial intelligence